Help for Small Business Owners

-- PeopleFund: Their website features a number of grant programs available to assist small business owners.
+- PeopleFund: Their website features a number of loan programs available to assist small business owners.
 Learn more here.

 Alliance Lending Corporation can provide fixed-rate loans to for-profit, owner-occupied businesses across the state.
-The corporation specializes in commercial real estate financing up to $5.5 million.
 More information, including contact numbers, can be found on the organization’s website.